 Are you preparing for a job interview?
 Congratulations!
-Your prospective employer clearly believes you may be a new team member.
+Your prospective employer believes you may be a new team member.
 However, they still need to understand if you can fit well into the new environment.
 This is why hypothetical interview questions have become increasingly common.

-What Are Hypothetical Questions in an Interview?
+What Are Hypothetical Questions In An Interview?

 Hypothetical questions involve putting a candidate in an imaginary situation and asking them to explain how they would handle it in real life.
 You can spot such interview questions by looking out for phrases such as “what would you do if…?” and “how would you respond to…?”.

-For instance, here’s a sample hypothetical question that a prospective Product Quality Analyst was asked at Google:
+For instance, here’s a sample hypothetical question that a prospective Product Quality Analyst was asked at Google

 “A restaurant opened in Alaska yesterday on Google Maps has got 15 reviews.
 What do you think about this?
 How can you make sure the reviews are genuine?”